upstream-se/guidebook-draft/docs/index.md

 Minor versions refine or clarify content without changing the normative core.
 Editorial corrections that do not affect meaning may be introduced as patches.

-Normative claims and compliance assessments must identify the major version to which they refer, since prior major versions remain available as stable historical reference states.
+Normative claims and compliance assessments must identify the major version to which they refer, since prior major versions remain stable historical reference states.

 ## Contributing to the guidebook